Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/properties/geometry.rst

 Extrude
    Will extrude the curve along both the positive and negative local Z axes.
    Turns a one dimensional curve into a two dimensional curve by giving it height.
-   With a scale is the sum of both directions, perpendicular to the curves normals.
+   With a scale is the sum of both directions, perpendicular to the curve's normals.

    .. list-table::